What Does This Blue Light on My Subaru Dashboard Mean? | Subaru Temperature Gauge | Subaru Dashboard Lights

 If the engine coolant temperature increases further, the indicator light/warning light illuminates RED continuously.
 At this time the engine may be overheating.
 Safely stop the vehicle as soon as possible, and refer to the emergency steps for the case of engine overheating in your Subaru Owner's Manual. ("Engine Overheating" 9-12.)

 [UPDATE: Need to manage overheating?
-We have details here.]
+We have details here.
+Were you looking for why your lights are still on?
+Check out our post here.]

 For more information on Subaru Dashboard Lights and Symbols, check out "What Does This Light Mean on my Subaru Dashboard?" or contact us at 800-439-8989.